NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/GeneralModelRegistrationAndMergingTool/README.md

 2. Testing the performance of the new ITK-based rigid registration function for more cases.
-3. Adding more new registration features in the future.
-Currently, we are implementing CPD affine registration from the pycpd package.
+3. Currently, we are implementing CPD affine registration from the pycpd package.
+4. Adding more new registration features in the future.

 # Illustrations